Martin-Qvr/bike_counting_DSB/README.md

 RAMP detailled informations
-More informations about RAMP can be obtained on the page of the Airplanes project template here.
+More informations about RAMP can be obtained on the page of the bike_counting project template here.